amoryc1/Pertys-Super-TD/readme.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.1.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [beta 0.10] - 2024-09-07

+### Added
+- F1 Hotkey to show/hide the level ui
+- F12 Hotkey to save a screenshot in the same directory as your save file
+- System to change tower sprites depending on what upgrade they have (only works on Pencil Tower rn)
+- Obsticles block attacks (the ones in The Park dont have that property but it works) though it is probably really badly optimised as it checks a RayCast2D every frame. so that aint good

 ## [beta 0.09] - 2024-09-06